Set-decomposition of normal rectifiable G-chains via an abstract decomposition principle: Introduction

 (g) In connection with (d), let us point out that if we fix a cost function $h$ as above (satisfying in particular $h'(0^+)=\infty$) we can define the $h-$mass of any flat chain as the lower-semicontinuous envelope of $\M_h$ restricted to polyhedral chains.
 By~\cite[Theorem 8.1]{White1999-2} every normal chain with finite $h-$mass is rectifiable (with $h-$mass coinciding with $\M_h$ by~\cite{White1999-1,CdRMS2017}).
 Therefore Theorem~\ref{thm_decomp} provides a decomposition in indecomposable components for normal chains of finite $h-$mass.
 Partly due to their connection with branched transport models, this type of functionals has received a lot of attention in the past few years, see \textit{e.g.}~\cite{BraWir,CFM2019a,colombo2021well}.
 It is however worth noticing that our notion of set-decomposition (and indecomposability) is independent of the choice of $h$.

 (h) Let us mention similar decomposition results for rectifiable $m$-varifolds in $U\subset\R^d$ whose first variation is a measure.
-First in~\cite[Section~6]{MS22} the existence of a set-decomposition in set-indecomposable components is established.
+First in~\cite[\S 6.12]{Menne2016} the existence of a set-decomposition in set-indecomposable components is established.
 Second, in~\cite{Chou22} the decomposition of an integral varifold into countably many indecomposable integral varifolds is proved.\\ In the first case a varifold $V$ is said to be set-decomposable if there exists a Borel subset $B\sub U$ such that $W:=V\restr B\t[\Gr(m,\R^n)]$ satisfies $W\not\in\{0,V\}$ and $\d W=(\d V)\restr B$.
 This is stronger (and in general strictly stronger) than the condition $\|\d V\|=\|\d W\|+\|\d(V-W)\|$.
-In the second case $V$ is decomposable if there is exists an integral varifold $W\le V$ such that $W\not \in\{0,V\}$ and $\|\d V\|=\|\d W\|+\|\d(V-W)\|$.\\ These results (including the variant with a weaker notion of set-decomposability) can be obtained as applications of Lemma~\ref{lem_decomp}.
-We do not give the details for shortness.
-Let us just point out that in this setting the superlinear estimate playing the role of the isoperimetric inequality is a consequence of the monotonicity formula used in~\cite{MS22,Chou22}.
+In the second case $V$ is decomposable if there is exists an integral varifold $W\le V$ such that $W\not \in\{0,V\}$ and $\|\d V\|=\|\d W\|+\|\d(V-W)\|$. \\ We believe that these results (including the variant with a weaker notion of set-decomposability) could be obtained as applications of Lemma~\ref{lem_decomp}.
+In this setting the superlinear estimate akin to the isoperimetric inequality should stem from the monotonicity identity of~\cite[\S 4.5\,\&\,4.6]{Menne2016}.
+However, using Lemma~\ref{lem_decomp} is not likely to improve the results of~\cite{Menne2016,Chou22} or even simplify their proofs.
+Consequently, we opt not to investigate further these issues here.

-The main contribution of this note is the fact that we obtain the decomposition result Theorem~\ref{thm_decomp} without the closure/compactness property~\eqref{notassumed}.
-For comparison, let us sketch an alternative proof in a case where this latter holds true, namely when $G=(\R,+)$ equipped with the usual norm and (for simplicity) when $A$ is compactly supported.
-This proof is close in spirit to the one of~\cite[Theorem~1]{ACMM}.
+The main contribution of this note is the fact that we obtain the decomposition result Theorem~\ref{thm_decomp} without the closure/compactness property~\eqref{notassumed}, that is: without assuming that $G$ is boundedly compact.\\ To highlight the interest of our method and how it differs from previous approaches, we give in Appendix~\ref{App2} an alternative proof of the theorem under the additional assumption that (1.2) holds true.
+This alternative proof is very close in spirit to the one of~\cite[Theorem~1]{ACMM}.

-\begin{proof}[Alternative proof of Theorem~\ref{thm_decomp} when $G=\R$ and $A$ is compactly supported.]~\\ Let $A\in\NN_k^\R(\R^n)$ be rectifiable and compactly supported.
-We introduce the set